solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 ![consumers](/img/kinesis/consumers.png){: .img.centered }

-As we established, If all of the consumers are sharing the throughput of 2 MB, they might start lagging behind the stream and you may end up losing your data.
+As we established, if all of the consumers are sharing the throughput of 2 MB, they might start lagging behind the stream and you may end up losing your data.

 But worry not!
 There is one more way to consume your stream and it’s called **enhanced fan-out**.